nulnl/nulyun/docs/INTEGRATION.md

 **Next Steps for Integrators**
 - Try the Quickstart, get a token via `/api/login`, list and upload files.
 - For browser clients implement JWT storage and add `X-Auth` header to API calls.
-- For WebAuthn support, re-check origins and RPID to match your deployment domain.

 If you want, I can also:
 - Add language-specific snippets (Node/Go/Python) for auth and uploads.